glella/fib/README.md

 Showing only recursive as iterative versions are way faster.
 (So much faster that had to double check compilers were not computing it at compile time).

+Rust is significantly faster by far.
+(My #1 choice) Crystal delivers impresive performance compared to C, Go, Swift and Zig.
+And a pleasure to use.
+V is fun to code with - needs to mature a bit more.
+Python and Ruby improve performance significantly using jit.
+Rust module for Python delivers same speed as native Rust! (see separate rust module project) Will try the same for Ruby

 | Language       | secs.millis |       method          | command                                     |
 | -------------- | ----------- | --------------------- | ------------------------------------------- |